wtetsu/gaze/README.md

 ---

-Kill an ongoing process after 1000(ms).
+Kill a running process after 1000(ms).
 This is useful if you love infinite loops.

 ```
 gaze -t 1000 complicated.py